 She let out her breath.
 She could still override, go back.
 Her head ached at the thought.

 Gnashing her teeth, she pressed the LAUNCH command, hard, with two fingers just to make sure.

 The door slammed shut.
 The lights inside the escape pod went out.
 Only the glow from the console screen remained.
-Nothing happened, though, except that the screen blinked and displayed a large window that read, “Downloading ships logs….”
+Nothing happened.
+The screen blinked and displayed a large window that read, “Downloading ships logs….”